 Students who do not attend classes during the first week of a course will have their registration canceled.
 Students who are unable to attend in the first week due to an emergency may maintain their enrollment by notifying the Dean of Student Services, providing documentation of the emergency, and verifying attendance at the first possible class session.
 When a course registration is canceled, no financial aid will be awarded for that course, and no attempted credits will be recorded.

 Adding or Dropping Courses

 Financial aid will be based on students’ enrollment as of the census date.
 Adding or dropping a course within the drop/add period may create modifications to students’ estimated financial aid award.
 Dropped courses are not counted as attempted credits and do not appear on transcripts.

 Students auditing a course will not be eligible for Federal Student Aid.

 Financial aid will assist students to repeat a course one time providing that the previous grade was below a “C”.
-Credits for any course can be counted as progress toward degree only once.
-Consequently, repeated courses only count as progress toward degree when the first grade was failing.
+Credits for any course can be counted as progress toward a degree only once.
+Consequently, repeated courses only count as progress toward the degree when the first grade was failing.